 Small Kitchen Floor Layouts: Good and Bad

-Efficient floor planning is 90% of small kitchen design.
+Efficient floor planning is 90 percent of small kitchen design.
 With so little space available, you cannot afford any inefficient excess.
 Try these layouts:

 |One-Wall||One wall of counters, cabinets, and appliances.||The absolute smallest layout possible.|